 If a concom member receives the initial report

 The concom member will:

-- Ask whether the person making the report needs medical care, and call 911 or the Operation Hammond number if they do.
-(If the person appears to be injured or in shock but refuses medical care, call Operation Hammond so a trained medic can assess their state.
+- Ask whether the person making the report needs medical care, and call 911 or on-site medical services if they do.
+(If the person appears to be injured or in shock but refuses medical care, call on-site medical services so a trained medic can assess their state.
 We cannot force medical care on anyone unless it's an emergency, but some emergencies are not immediately visible to laypeople.)

 - Ask the person what can be done to help them feel safe in the moment.

 - Ask the person to relocate to the designated quiet space or to a quiet space of the person's choosing (such as their hotel room or a friend's room).

 - Invite the person to call a partner, friend, or other supporter if they don't already have someone with them.

 - Tell the person that the concom member is going to make a call that will summon two responders: a listener and a procedures person.

 - Wait with the person until both of the responders arrive.

 When the responders arrive, the procedures person will ask whether the person making the report would rather the concom member stay or leave, and abide by those wishes.

 If the person making the report calls the reports number